F0rsythe/obs/IT masters course/Module 1.md

 ### Pentesting Fundamentals
-1. Ethics:
+1. Ethics: Take an ethical perspecti
-2. Permission: get permission from an a
+2. Permission: get permission from an authorized personnel before you do anything